kubernetes-retired/service-catalog/docs/v1/api.md

   - Holds a record of an application that’s bound to a service

-The below diagram shows the expected interactions between these resources:
+The below diagram shows the interactions between these resources:

 ![Resource Interactions](./img/partial-flow.png)